Eysarcoris

-Eysarcoris is a genus of shield bugs belonging to the family Pentatomidae, subfamily Pentatominae.
+Eysarcoris is a genus of shield bugs belonging to the family Pentatomidae, subfamily Pentatominae, and typical of the tribe Eysarcorini.

 Description

 Stink bugs of this genus are relatively small (<6 mm in length) and obovate in shape.
 There is a dense covering of punctures on much of the body.
 The head and the ventral surface of the thorax are covered with club-shaped hairs.

 Eysarcoris belongs to a group of stink bugs (also including Sepontia, Spermatodes and Stagonomus) which have a broad scutellum and an auriculate/spine-like process anterior to the scent gland opening, and do not have a median sulcus in the thoracic sterna.

 Ecology

 Eysarcoris are herbivores that live on various plants.

 Some Eysarcoris are plant pests: E. guttiger is a pest of soybean and sesame, while E. trimaculatus and E. ventralis are pests of rice.

 Research

 The mitochondrial genomes of various Eysarcoris species have been sequenced.